Disk1n/LibraBrowser/README.md

 ## Installation
 1. Install Libra per official instructions
-2. Extract this repo to the "libra" folder created by the installation
+2. make sure the CLIENT_PATH variable is correct

 ## Running the project
-at the root "libra" folder execute the command:
+At the root project folder execute the command:
 > python3 Browser.py